koenrane/KR-new-site/content/don-t-align-agents-to-evaluations-of-plans.md

 If we want an agent to produce diamonds, then I propose we make it care about producing diamonds.
 How?[^3] I have suggested [one simple baseline approach](/a-shot-at-the-diamond-alignment-problem) which I do not presently consider to be fundamentally blocked.

-But I suspect that, between me and other readers, what differs is more our models of intelligence. _Perhaps_ some people have reactions like:
+I suspect that, between me and other readers, what differs is more our models of intelligence. _Perhaps_ some people have reactions like:

 > Sure, we know alignment is hard, it's hard to motivate agents without messing up their motivations.
 Old news.
 And yet you seem to think that _that's_ an "artifact" of grader-optimization?
 What _else_ could a smart agent be doing, if not optimizing some expected-utility function over all possible plans?